DataDog/dd-trace-rb/docs/UpgradeGuide2.md

 <h3 id="2.0-configuration-api">Configuration API</h3>

-If you are [writing your own instrumentation](DevelopmentGuide.md#writing-new-integrations), configuration options are now lazily evaluated by default, hence remove `.lazy` from option definition.
+If you are [writing your own instrumentation](DevelopmentGuide.md#writing-new-integrations), configuration options are now lazily evaluated by default.
+The `.lazy` option needs to be removed from all option configurations.

 ```ruby
 class MySettings < Datadog::Tracing::Contrib::Configuration::Settings